CE Compliance Certification

 - Additional Directive/standard specific requirements.

+In all cases, except for the PPE Directive, all of the Directives can be declared on one Declaration.
 Once a Declaration has been completed, the final step is to affix the CE mark to the product.
 When this has been done and all of the other CE Marking requirements have been met, the product can then be legally placed on the EU market.

 Technical Documentation

-A significant stage of the CE marking process is to produce technical documentation for the product to provide evidence of conformity for the relevant legislation.
-The technical documentation can play a vital role in protecting a company, as it will retain information on how the product was developed and how it has evolved during the production run, along with provide evidence of the efforts undertaken to ensure the product remains compliant.
+A significant stage of the CE marking process is to produce technical documentation for the product to provide evidence of conformity with the relevant legislation.
+The technical documentation can play a vital role in protecting a company, as it will retain information on how the product was developed and how it has evolved during the production run, along with providing evidence of the efforts undertaken to ensure the product remains compliant.
 The name of this documentation, as well as its contents, can vary with Directives and Regulations.

+‘Technical documentation’, ‘Technical Construction File’, ‘TCF’, and ‘Technical File’ are all references to the same documentation, but regardless of its official title, it is required in one form or another by all of the CE marking legislation to perform the same task.
 The specific contents of the Technical File can be found in the relevant annex of the specific legislation.
-Some of the requirements can be common across the Directives and Regulations, but to give you a good idea of what is required we have used the technical documentation requirements given in Annex VII of the Machinery Directive as an example
+Some of the requirements can be common across the Directives and Regulations, but to give you a good idea of what is required, we have used the technical documentation requirements given in Annex VII of the Machinery Directive.

 - A general description of the product,

-- Full detailed drawings, with any calculations, test results, etc., providing proof of the products conformity with the essential health and safety requirements of the applicable Directive/Regulation,
+- Full detailed drawings, with any calculations, test results, etc., providing proof of the product’s conformity with the essential health and safety requirements of the applicable Directive/Regulation.

 - Copy of the risk assessment, which has documented the identification and mitigation of applicable risks and hazards